Lent: Methodism

-The historic Methodist homilies regarding the Sermon on the Mount stress the importance of the Lenten fast, which begins on Ash Wednesday.
+The historical Methodist homilies regarding the Sermon on the Mount stress the importance of the Lenten fast, which begins on Ash Wednesday.
 The United Methodist Church therefore states that:

 There is a strong biblical base for fasting, particularly during the 40 days of Lent leading to the celebration of Easter.
 Jesus, as part of his spiritual preparation, went into the wilderness and fasted 40 days and 40 nights, according to the Gospels.

 Good Friday, which is towards the end of the Lenten season, is traditionally an important day of communal fasting for Methodists.
-Rev. Jacqui King, the minister of Nu Faith Community United Methodist Church in Houston explained the philosophy of fasting during Lent as "I'm not skipping a meal because in place of that meal I'm actually dining with God."
+Rev. Jacqui King, the minister of Nu Faith Community United Methodist Church in Houston, explained the philosophy of fasting during Lent as "I'm not skipping a meal because in place of that meal I'm actually dining with God."

 The United Methodist Church teaches, in reference to one's Lenten sacrifice, that "On each Lord's Day in Lent, while Lenten fasts continue, the reverent spirit of Lent is tempered with joyful anticipation of the Resurrection."

 The liturgical book The Sunday Service of the Methodists (put together by John Wesley), as well as the Directions Given to Band Societies (25 December 1744), mandate fasting and abstinence from meat on all Fridays of the year (except Christmas Day, if it falls on a Friday).

 Other related fasting periods

 The season of Lent begins on Ash Wednesday, most notably by the public imposition of ashes.
 In this photograph, a woman receives a cross of ashes on Ash Wednesday outside an Anglican church.

-A Lutheran pastor distributes ashes during the Divine Service on Ash Wednesday.
+An Evangelical-Lutheran pastor distributes ashes during the celebration of Mass (Divine Service) on Ash Wednesday.

 The number 40 has many Biblical references: